|Title:||Chair of the Department of Health Nursing and Nutrition/ Associate Professor|

 Minimum Job Requirements

-Doctorate (Ph.D.) degree in Nutrition, Dietetics, Public Health, or related area granted by a U.S. regionally accredited college or university.
+Doctorate (Ph.D.) degree in Nutrition, Dietetics, Nursing, Public Health, or related area granted by a U.S. regionally accredited college or university.

 Completion of a didactic program in dietetics and supervised practice program approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) or an approved public health program